chipsalliance/firrtl-spec/spec.md

 the data underlying the specified reference expression.

 The type of the produced probe reference is always passive, but the probed expression may not be.

-Probed memories produce a vector of references to their data.
+Memories and their ports are not supported as probe targets.

 There are two probe varieties: `probe`{.firrtl} and `rwprobe`{.firrtl} for producing probes of type `Probe`{.firrtl} and `RWProbe`{.firrtl}, respectively.